varikvalefor/matel/README.md

 ## Getting Started
 ### Configuration
 #### Required Stuff
-The basic information of Matel, e.g., the username and password of the user, are contained within the file `$PATH/.config/matel`.
+The basic information of Matel, e.g., the username and password of the user, are contained within the file `[HOME DIRECTORY]/.config/matel`.

 The username _k_ of the user should be placed onto a line such that the line matches the format `username: `_k_.